Profile reviewed May 2, 2014

 First published November, 2009

-Moses Kizza Musaazi is a Ugandan inventor who received a PhD in Electrical Engineering from Imperial College, University of London.
-He served as Head of the Department of Electrical Engineering in the Faculty of Technology at the Makerere University in Uganda.
-He is the founder and Managing Director of Technology for Tomorrow (T4T), a think tank on technological innovation.
-Dr. Musaazi's inventions are in the following areas: drinking water, sustainable building, solid waste disposal, girl-child education and sanitation, etc.
+Moses Kizza Musaazi is a Ugandan inventor, PhD in Electrical Engineering from Imperial College (University of London), and who served as Head of the Department of Electrical Engineering in the former Faculty of Technology at the Makerere University, now called College of Engineering, Design, Art and Technology.
+He is the founder of Technology for Tomorrow Ltd. (T4T), a registered company that specializes in what they call "appropriate technology".
+Dr. Musaazi's inventions / innovations are in the following areas: sanitary towels, waste disposal, food and pasteurization, etc.

 Dr. Moses Kizza Musaazi has received several awards for his numerous inventions including the Presidential Support to Scientists ($350,000), the Makerere University Vice Chancellor's Award for Excellence & Innovation ($20,000), etc.